The Nanomaterials Science Master's Programme curriculum (120 EC) consists of four parts:

 The research project culminates knowledge and practical experimental skills leading to the master’s thesis.
 The project and courses are often followed simultaneously in order to provide the student 'on the spot' learning.
 There is no restriction to combine your research project with courses.

-The secondary electives are meant to broaden the interest and skills of the student.
-Students can gain work experience in industry by performing an internship on a specific research theme, or get an educational training to become a high school teacher.
-In addition the student can choose an interdisciplinary profile of 30 EC or simply take courses that match his or her interest.
+The secondary electives are meant to broaden your interest and skills.
+You can gain work experience in industry by performing an internship on a specific research theme, or, with a profile direct your career towards education, communication or management or simply take extra courses that match your interest.
+In some cases an internship can be combined with one or two courses.

-Secondary electives: there are several options to choose (see structure figure of the Nanomaterials Science programme).
-Secondary elective courses can be taken up to a maximum of 30 EC.
+- Secondary electives can be taken up to a maximum of 30 EC.

-A 30 EC internship outside Utrecht University.
-Internships can only start if the mandatory and primary elective courses and the research project of 52,5 EC have been finished
+- Internships can only start after you have finished the mandatory and primary elective courses and the research project of 52,5 EC.